andreykurenkov/andreykurenkov.github.io/projects/major_projects/_posts/2015-9-17-transit-times.md

 author: andrey_kurenkov
 projcategory: major_projects
 projname: transittimes
-excerpt: Beacon-based instant info about when the bus or train will get to your stop via an app, smartwatch, or website.
+excerpt: Beacon-based notifications about when the bus or train will get to your stop
 image:
-  feature: projects/major_projects/images/transittimes/poster.png
+  feature: poster.png
-  featureid: project-image
-  featurelink: true
   teaser: logo.png
-what: Beacon-based instant info about when the bus or train will get to your stop via an app, smartwatch, or website.
+what: Beacon-based instant info about when the bus or train will get to your stop via an app, smartwatch, or website
-why:  cayse
+why: I ride the VTA
-where: Bay Area - done for the hackmyride2 DevPost challenge sponsored by VTA
+where: Bay Area - done for the hackmyride2 DevPost challenge sponsored by the VTA
 when: Fall 2015
 who: Me and Alex Bettadapur
 links: